zdravkov/kendo-docs/web/grid/appearance.md

 Row template and detail features are not supported in combination with column locking.

-The [Grid API](/api/javascript/ui/grid) allows columns to be locked and unlocked on the fly.
+> The [Grid API](/api/javascript/ui/grid) allows columns to be locked and unlocked on the fly.
 However, this is possible only if at least one column is locked initially during initialization.
-The HTML output and script behavior of the Grid is very different when frozen columns are used, that's why the widget cannot switch between frozen and unfrozen mode after initialization.
+The HTML output and script behavior of the Grid are very different when frozen columns are used, that's why the widget cannot switch between "frozen" and "unfrozen" mode after initialization.

 Frozen columns rely on row height synchronization between the frozen and non-frozen parts.
 Some browsers, such as IE9 and Firefox require a `line-height` style set in pixels, otherwise the synchronization may not work properly, probably due to some sub-pixel quirks.